capitalN/home_interior/README.md

 # DESCRIPTION
-- this is the clone of pepperfry.com which is an e-comerce website for home decor and furniture.
+- Pepperfry.com is an Indian online furniture and home decor marketplace.
+It offers a wide range of products across categories like furniture, home decor, lamps and lighting, furnishings, kitchen and dining, appliances and more.
+- This project was a collaborative effort and was completed within 5 days during Masai Construct Week.

 # OUR TEAM
  - Nikhil Angolkar